 In this section we discuss some of the most common questions that our team of Community Resource Officers have faced during this pandemic to date.
-From the outset, we have to remember that COVID-19 is a very new virus and it is something we are still in the very early stages of learning about.
+From the outset, we have to remember that COVID-19 is still a new virus and it is something we are still in the early stages of learning about.
 Should any of the answers given to the questions change, we will update this article and share on our social media channels and other platforms.

 Remember – just like the virus, we have not gone away and we are still here for you.
 Feel free to reach out to your local Community Resource Officer should you have further questions on the below or we can offer you any further support with your or your family members epilepsy.